nivvoudit/RFID-Blocking/README.md

 ![RFID_Blocking_With_Sleeve](https://github.com/nivvoudit/RFID-Blocking/assets/25519970/f3d518da-0eec-43c3-aeb8-e926adb995d2)

 I have waited for over 10 minutes and still...the Flipper is unable to read the card in this protective sleeve.

 Can we conclude that this is a veritable solution?
 Not yet - more testing is required.
+The rabbit hole grows deeper...

 Stay tuned as I explore additional options!